yetanotherco/aligned_layer/README.md

 The eigen guide can be found [here](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts).

 You will need to stake a minimum of a 1000 Wei in WETH.
-We recommend to stake a maximium amount of 10 Eth.
+We recommend to stake a maximum amount of 10 Eth.

 If you have Eth and need to convert it to WETH you can use the following command, that will convert 1 Eth to WETH.
 Make sure to have [foundry](https://book.getfoundry.sh/getting-started/installation) installed.